GoogleCloudPlatform/k8s-service-catalog/installer/README.md

 ## Tutorial

-Once you have Service Catalog installed and the Service Broker added to the cluster.
-Follow this [basic tutorial](/installer/service-catalog-pubsub-tutorial.md) to get started with Service Catalog.
+Once you have Service Catalog installed and the Service Broker added to the cluster, follow this [basic tutorial](/installer/service-catalog-pubsub-tutorial.md) to get started with Service Catalog.

 ## Contribution